ricniew/ITM-TLS1.n-implementation/README.md

 **Execution:**

 Both scripts are looking for the ITMHOME folder variables (%CANDLE_HOME% on Windows and $CANDLEHOME on Linux).
 If not existing you need to use the `-h [ITMHOME]` option.
 The Shell script tries also to find the required "arch" folder (e.g. lx8266) but you can use the `-a [ arch ]` to provide the directory name.
 Additianally there is the option `-h`.
-It is a switsch which can be used to surpress the backaup of the modified files and folders.
-Please use this option **carefully and never** if you have not created a backup before.
+It is a switsch which can be used to surpress the backup of the modified files and folders.
+Please use this option **carefully and never** if you have not created a backup before (as described in the technote).

 Windows:
 - Open PowerShell cmd prompt and go to the temp directory